Crown Hurts When Biting Down

 If your crown hurts to bite on but your dentist can't find anything else that is wrong with it, the tooth underneath could be fractured.
 What we mean is that the crown itself is intact but the tooth structure underneath it could be cracked.

 What makes it difficult for your dentist to diagnose is that if you have a crown on, you won't be able to see it at all.
-Here is a picture of what it looks like with a crown.
-The crown literally covers the whole thing and you can't see it.
+The crown literally covers the whole thing and prevents you from seeing the crack.

 The only way your dentist can verify if it is truly cracked or not is if they remove the crown.
 Although removing the crown can make it unusable afterwards so you'll probably need a new one.